OrdnanceSurvey/OS-NGD-Stylesheets/README.md

 Select the directory that matches the **format of your data**

-Cartographic styles are avaible in Outdoor, Road, Light and Black & White
+Cartographic styles are available in Outdoor, Road, Light and Black & White

 ## Licence